Guest article by Diana from The Elephant Soul.

 Sadly, Nepal does not meet the requirements, even though it has been a CITES signatory since 1975.
 Many of the elephants in Chitwan National Park have made the journey from India on foot.

-This recent local news article titled “Illegal trading of elephants openly at the border, regulatory body silent“ states that old enslaved elephants from India are still being sold to Nepalese businesses and brought into the country.
+A local news article titled “Illegal trading of elephants openly at the border, regulatory body silent“ stated that old enslaved elephants from India were still being sold to Nepalese businesses and brought into the country.

 There have been several attempts to stop the sale of exotic and wild animals at this infamous fair.
 Last year, a Humane Society International campaign took place to stop the sale of elephant calves that had been caught illegally from the forests in the Northeast part of India.

 The whole operation has both businesses (hotels and private elephant owners that rent them out) and brokers involved.
 These “tamed elephants” are purchased at the fair and are later taken to their new employers and hotels.